tetracorp/dungeons-of-avalon/docs/_posts/2019-06-19-dungeon-format.md

 types of traps and their effects, see the [traps](../game/traps.html) page.

 $03: Dispel magic
-: Antimagic effect causes all spells active on the party to end.
+: Antimagic effect quietly causes all spells active on the party to end.
-Foils mapping and levitation.
+Foils mapping, levitation, magic eye, and magic armour spells.
+Cannot cast spells in this square.

 $04: Treasure chest
 : Subtype determines which chest.
 Each level has its own offset in a list of